 Our mission is to push the frontiers of knowledge across the continuum from the genome to society, interweaving progress in genomics with advances in all other areas of psychiatry.
 Through our discovery and innovation journey, we aim at creating a new, cross-disciplinary, and team-science based narrative for mental health in the genomic era.
 We are particularly committed to work that is conceptually novel and that has the potential for translational impact.

-Genomics Psychiatry values integrity, scientific rigor, ethical standards, and inclusivity.
+Genomic Psychiatry values integrity, scientific rigor, ethical standards, and inclusivity.
 We welcome papers from all countries and all continents and will treat and process each manuscript based exclusively on its content, not on where it comes from.

 Peer review stands as the foundational pillar of the scientific evaluation process, extensively employed in the assessment of research funding (grants) and research outcomes (papers).
 Our unwavering commitment resides in upholding the integrity of the editorial process, which rests upon an impartial peer review system.